SnowyMouse/invader/README.md

 Create a file listing the tags of a map.

 Options:
-  -c --class                   Add a tag class to check.
+  -a --all                     Only match if tags are in all inputs -c --class                   Add a tag class to check.
 If no tag classes are
                                specified, all tag classes will be checked.
   -h --help                    Show this list of options.